Episode 5 - Martial Law in Nauvoo

 I am Stephen Dethloff, and this is the Strangers & Pilgrim’s podcast telling of the Death of the Prophet Joseph Smith.

-During the persecutions in Missouri the Missouri Militia had come in and taken away the Mormons weapons.
+During the persecutions in Missouri the Missouri Militia had come in and taken away the Latter-day Saints weapons.
 Confiscated them.
-This was done right before some attacks were made on the Mormons.
+This was done right before some attacks were made on the them.

 Now, Six years later, Joseph sees his people starting to have their weapons confiscated, again, and he starts to have flashbacks to their trials and persecutions in Missouri.
 He knows that once they start giving up their weapons in an environment where they are surrounded by citizens who are angry with them, that persecution is going to follow close behind.
 They will probably soon start to be attacked.
 And he doesn’t want that to happen.